vydpnguyen/my-meal-planner/README.md

 Our project aims to address the above meal planning challenges by creating a user-friendly and intuitive meal planning app prototype.
 The app will provide accessible, healthy meal options, suitable for a variety of dietary needs and budgets while maintaining a balance between features and designs.
 Our target audience primarily includes college students and individuals looking for assistance in meal planning to maintain a healthier lifestyle.

 ## Key Features
-- Grocery list lenerator
+- Grocery list generator
-- Nutritional information
+- Nutritional information for each recipe
+- Option to add or remove meals
+- Search bar to search by name
+- Filter for specific reciples
 - Daily/weekly/monthly calendar view
-- Option to add or remove meals
-- Search bar to search for specific recipes

 ## Interactive Figma Prototype
 Live Demo: https://www.figma.com/file/84l6cjhJpR0c83HfmvahGG/My-Meal-Planner?node-id=0%3A1&t=4x8Vmzwt654RsFV0-1